urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/04 Object Oriented Programming.md

-    access to it using an implicit variable named "super" An overriding method must not be less accessible than the overridden method, however you can make the overriding method more accessible The return type of the overriding method must either be the same type of the overriden method, or it must be a subtype
+    access to it using an implicit variable named "super" An overriding method must not be less accessible than the overridden method, however you can make the overriding method more accessible The return type of the overriding method must either be the same type of the overridden method, or it must be a subtype
   The signature (name and parameter types list) must be an exact match of the overridden method,
     otherwise it will count as an overload instead of an override